About Dr. Hoopes, Board-Certified Orthopaedic Surgeon

-Dr. Hoopes focuses on surgical and non-operative treatments of lower extremity injuries, especially those involving the foot and ankle.
-Dr. Hoopes has degrees in Microbiology (BS), Business Management (Minor), and Information Technology (MS) from Brigham Young University.
+Dr. Hoopes focuses on surgical and non-operative treatments of lower extremity injuries, specifically those involving the foot and ankle.
+He has degrees in Microbiology (BS), Business Management (Minor), and Information Technology (MS) from Brigham Young University.
 He then earned his MD degree from the University of California, Irvine.
-Dr. Hoopes then completed Orthopaedic Surgery Residency at the University of New Mexico, in Albuquerque.
+Dr. Hoopes completed Orthopaedic Surgery Residency at the University of New Mexico, in Albuquerque.
 His Fellowship sub-specialty training in Foot and Ankle at the University of Washington and Harborview Medical Centers in Seattle, WA allowed him to work with the most knowledgeable and venerated surgeons in this unique aspect of Orthopaedic Surgery.
-Patients traveled from all over the country and even from other parts of the world in order to have surgeries and other treatments by “the best of the best” such as:
+Patients traveled from all over the country and even from other parts of the world in order to have surgeries and other treatments by “the best of the best”.
+Treatments include:

 - Total Ankle Arthroplasty (total ankle joint replacement)

 - Severe Pes Planus reconstruction (flat foot)

 - Hallux valgus with Hypermobile First Ray (“bunion”)

 - Ankle ligament Reconstruction (for recurrent ankle sprains)

 - Reconstruction of calcaneus, talus, and other severe foot trauma

 - Forefoot reconstruction (hammertoe, claw toe, and other toe deformities)